fooltowise/NeroNotes/Nero's Notes/Munger's Critique of Lawyers, Law Firms, and Litigation.md

+# Munger's Critique of Lawyers, Law Firms, and Litigation

 ### Demise of Ethics among Law Firms

 I never have the slightest interest in defending miscreants and helping them misbehave.
 But the general view is that it's wonderful what Johnny Cochran did (getting O.J.
 Simpson off).